Azure/k8s-infra/spec/type_references_and_ownership.md

 `ResourceLifeCycle` can be either `Managed` or `Unmanaged`.

-`ResourceLifeCycle` is not specified by the customer explicitly in the `Spec`, instead
+`ResourceLifeCycle` is not specified by the customer explicitly in the `Spec`, instead it is inferred based on how the resource was created in Kubernetes.
+If a resource is created as just a reference (id, name, no spec details) then it is `Unmanaged`.
+If a resource is created with a populated spec, then the resource is `Managed`.

-RouteTable + Routes issue (multiple routes of the same name are allowed)
+### RouteTable + Routes issue (multiple routes of the same name are allowed)

 Options for this:
-Note that all of these options share this restriction: Each resource must be imported, i.e. to import a VNET you may need to import the resource group the VNET is in, and then the VNET (with an `Owner` reference pointing to the imported `ResourceGroup`).
+Note that all of these options share this restriction: Each resource must be imported, e.g. to import a VNET you may need to import the resource group the VNET is in, and then the VNET (with an `Owner` reference pointing to the imported `ResourceGroup`).

-Option 1: Users must create a _valid_ resource with the same name as the resource they want to track.
-If this resources spec differs from what is in Azure, an error is logged but we never actually apply any state to Azure (i.e. we don't try to sync to the spec).
+**Option 1:** Users must create a _valid_ resource with the same name as the resource they want to track.
+If this resource's spec differs from what is in Azure, an error is logged but we never actually apply any state to Azure (i.e. we don't try to sync to the spec).
 A tag in the metadata must be added to inform the operator not to sync.
-Note that because of how we managed names in Azure and names in Kubernetes,

-Advantages
+**Advantages**
 - Swapping from unmanaged to managed is super easy, just remove the tag blocking the reconciliation loop.

-Disadvantages
+**Disadvantages**
 - There is possibly a significant amount of extra effort required to re-specify a resource whose shape we really just want to "import" from ARM.
 Worse for large trees of objects or deeply nested objects.
 - If the tag is forgotten (or has a typo) we will try to manage a resource which we shouldn't be managing.
-This could be _very_ problematic depending on how different the specification is from what's there in Azure.
+This could be _very_ problematic depending on how different the specification is from what exists in Azure.
 - The existence of a spec may suggest we are actually seeking towards it -- which we are not.
 ASO does have a similar feature though so maybe not that big of a problem.

-Option 2: Users create an entity with just the "identifying fields" set: `Metadata.Name`, `Owner`, and optionally `Spec.AzureName`.
+**Option 2:** Users create an entity with just the "identifying fields" set: `Metadata.Name`, `Owner`, and optionally `Spec.AzureName`.
 When an entity is created like this, the controller knows to treat it specially (optionally may also add a tag automatically?).
 These entities will only be watched by the controller, no mutating update will be sent to ARM.

-Advantages
+**Advantages**
 - Relatively easy to import even complex object hierarchies.

-Disadvantages
+**Disadvantages**
 - This screws up the "required-ness" of non-identifying fields in a spec.
 For example: a Virtual Network requires a `Properties VirtualNetworkProperties` field to be set, but since we have to allow that field to be `nil` when importing a Virtual Network we can't set the `Properties` field with a required annotation for Kubebuilder.